danielburgess/MBuild/Readme.txt

 Command-line arguments:

 	"build"	-	Used to build a project using a specific XML file.
 		-	If no argument is specified, this process runs against "MBuild.XML" by default.
 		-	This behavior can be changed by modifying the "MBuild.exe.config" file's AutoBuild Setting.
 		-	This argument only evaluates the /xmlfile property-- all others are ignored.
 		-	Example: MBuild build /xmlfile:"c:\folder\file.xml"

   "dump-script"	-	Used to dump an unformatted script file.
 (Currently) Support is planned for pointer table traversal.

    "bin-script" -	Used to build the script file (unicode/ascii txt file) into a binary-formatted file.
-Support is planned for Pointer table generation.
+   		-	Support is planned for Pointer table generation.

 	"comp"  -	Uses one of any number of compression types to compress a file.
-Lunar Compress Types are supported as well as a few others.
+		-	Lunar Compress Types are supported as well as a few others.
 		-	Example:

        "fixsum" -	Use this argument to fix the checksum of SNES ROM files.
 Headered and Interleaved ROMs are unsupported.

 	  "ips" -	Use this argument to generate an IPS patch.

        "xdelta" -	Generates an xDelta3-compatible patch file.

   "bpp-convert" -	Convert a file between a few of the supported bpp formats.

       "extract" -	Extract binary data from a file at a specific offset.
 		-	Example 1: MBuild extract /input:"PathofFileToExtractFrom" /offset:"FFFF" /length:550
-				-	Example 2: MBuild extract /input:"PathofFileToExtractFrom" /offset:FFFF /length:0x20 /output:"FilePathOfExtractedData"
+		-	Example 2: MBuild extract /input:"PathofFileToExtractFrom" /offset:FFFF /length:0x20 /output:"ExtractedData"
 		-	Example 3: MBuild extract /input:"PathofFileToExtractFrom" /offset:FFFF /endoffset:1200
 		-	The /input and the /offset flags are required.
 The /length OR /endoffset flag is also required.
-				-	The /output flag is optional and if unspecified, the outfile will be based on the input name and include the hexadecimal offset of the data that was extracted.
+		-	The /output flag is optional and if unspecified, the outfile will be based on the input name
+		-		and include the hexadecimal offset of the data that was extracted.
 		-	Offsets can only be specified (currently) in hexadecimal.
 		-	The /length flag can be a hex number or a decimal number, but you must prefix a hex number with "x" or "0x".

 Working on several game-specific tools.
 Also general tools for bulk dumping of data utilizing pointer table data.
 (I need more examples of different pointer tables used in games.)
 So far, I am able to dump data utilizing a pointer table in the case of Marvelous and Super Bomberman 5.
+Still very much a work in progress...

 X dmpdata